 Crystal City, TX

 In 1945, the property for Del Monte's Crystal City, Texas facility was purchased and the first cans of Del Monte® Spinach were produced in March of 1946.
-Today, the facility produces canned beets, carrots, potatoes, green beans and spinach vegetables and tomato sauce.
+Today, the facility produces canned beets, carrots, potatoes, green beans, spinach and multiple varieties of greens including kale.

 Del Monte's Crystal City plant is located in the heart of Zavala County and the Texas Winter Garden Region.
 The high volume production of spinach from this facility soundly allows Crystal City, Texas to be known as the "Spinach Capital of the World."
-There are 163 full time hourly and 22 salaried employees.
-At peak production there are 410 seasonal employees.
+There are 90 full-time hourly and 19 salaried employees.
+At peak production there are 300 seasonal employees.
 Production runs eleven months out of the year.

-Located on 48 acres in Washington State, the Toppenish facility, originally constructed in 1937, has seasonal production consisting primarily of whole kernel and cream corn, organic peas and baby whole carrots.
+Located on 48 acres in Washington State, the Toppenish facility, originally constructed in 1937, has seasonal production consisting primarily of whole kernel and cream corn, peas, and baby whole carrots.
 During the peak season there are approximately 350 seasonal and some 60 full time employees on staff to run a 3-shift production operation.
-Toppenish Farm operation handles the harvest of the entire WK Corn crop that ranges to 8,500 acres annually.
+Del Monte Toppenish Farm operations handle the harvest of the entire corn and pea crops that range up to 8,500 acres annually.